By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 As human beings, we are sexual beings, and the expression of sexuality can even show up in our children’s costume requests.
 But what do fishnet stockings, push-up bustiers, high heels, and tons of make-up have to do with a child’s Halloween costume, you might ask?
 A lot if you’re a tween or teen who is pretending to be Olivia Rodrigo, Avril Lavigne, or a naughty French maid or naughty nurse.

 Sadly, the sexualization of Halloween costumes for girls is occurring at younger and younger ages.
-Party City’s reputation, for example, was blemished a few years back when a mother of a toddler wrote an open letter to the company complaining that the company was purposely sexualizing toddler costumes in its marketing.
+Party City’s reputation, for example, was blemished a few years back when the mother of a toddler wrote an open letter to the company complaining that the company was purposely sexualizing toddler costumes in its marketing.